Sardhendu/Sardhendu.github.io/README.md

     </div>
     <div class="twoColumn">
          <p>
             This project was aimed to experiment and evaluate several Machine Learning algorithms.
 The classification task was to classify whether a locality was high crime zone or low crime zone.
-The regression task was to predict the crime rate (A continuous value). <br><br><b>Skills developed:</b> Python, Scikit-learn<br><br>
+The regression task was to predict the crime rate (A continuous value). <br><br><i><b>Tech Stack:</b> Python, Scikit-learn</i><br><br>
          </p>
     </div>
 </div>